rsvim/ex.rsvim/README.md

 1. Install [node.js](https://nodejs.org).
 2. Install dev dependencies with `npm i`.

+Source typescript files are placed in the `src` directory,

 ## Supporting the Project

 If you like RSVIM, please consider sponsoring it.
 Your support encourages contributors and maintainers of this project, and other fees or efforts spent on it.